jmichel7/Combinat.jl/README.md

 Have  a  look  at  the  individual  docstrings  and  enjoy (any feedback is welcome).

-After   writing  most  of  this  module  I  became  aware  of  the  package `Combinatorics`  which has a  considerable overlap.
-However  there are some fundamental   disagreements   between   these   two  packages  which  makes `Combinatorics` not easily usable for me:
+After  writing  most  of  this  module,  I  became  aware  of  the  package `Combinatorics`  which has a  considerable overlap.
+However  there are some discrepancies  between these  two packages  which make  `Combinatorics` not easily usable for me:

-  * often I  use sorting  in algorithms  when `Combinatorics`  use hashing.
-Thus  the algorithms cannot be applied to the same objects (and sorting is  often  faster).
-I  provide  optionally  a  hashing variant of some algorithms.
+  * I often  use sorting  in algorithms  where `Combinatorics` uses hashing.
+So  the algorithms do  not always apply  to the same  types (sorting is often faster).
+For some algorithms, a keyword lets you choose a hashing variant.
+Here hashable refers to a type  which has a `hash` method and sortable to a type which has an `isless` method.
-  * `Combinatorics.combinations` does not include the empty set.
+  * `Combinatorics.combinations` does not include the empty subset.
-  * I use lower case for functions and Camel case for structs (Iterators). `Combinatorics`  does not have functions for classical enumerations but only (lowercase) iterators.
+  * I use lower  case for functions  that return enumerations  as a list and camel  case  for  iterators.
+Many  enumerations  have  both  variants. `Combinatorics` has only one variant for enumerations, which is often a lowercase iterator.
+  * `Combinatorics` has fewer enumerations.

-Some  less fundamental  disagreements is  disagreement on  names.
-However I would  welcome discussions  with the  authors of  `Combinatorics` to see if both packages could be made more compatible.
+A  less  fundamental  discrepancy  concerns  names.
+However I would welcome discussions  with the authors of `Combinatorics` to see if the two packages could be made more compatible in this respect.

-<a target='_blank' href='https://github.com/jmichel7/Combinat.jl/blob/8f3502a39ef40d858e1df4358c6387deb34f41a7/src/Combinat.jl#L1-L85' class='documenter-source'>source</a><br>
+<a target='_blank' href='https://github.com/jmichel7/Combinat.jl/blob/d6cc38acfe6c67917134e1cc196a65eb9b77a2e7/src/Combinat.jl#L1-L91' class='documenter-source'>source</a><br>

 <a id='Combinat.combinations' href='#Combinat.combinations'>#</a>
 **`Combinat.combinations`** &mdash; *Function*.